Interested in a copy for yourself? Poster

 Where?
-Room 15 of the Uffizi Museum
+Room 35 of the Uffizi Museum

 Commissioned by?
 Unknown

 What do you see?
 Mary sits on a paved terrace in front of a palace-like building and is reading at a richly decorated desk carved from marble.
 She gets surprised by a visit of the youthful Archangel Gabriel, who explains to her that she will be the mother of the Son of God.
 Gabriel raises his right hand to greet Mary and holds a white lily in his left hand.
-Mary raises her left hand to greet the angel.
-The landscape in the back shows typical elements such the mountains, sea, and cypresses, that are present in the paintings of Leonardo da Vinci.
-All perspectives, height, width, and depth, converge on Mary, making her the center of attention in this painting.
-Notice also the somewhat strange composition.
-The desk of Mary and the palace-like building seem somewhat out of place in this setting, and the figures of Mary (who is usually described as a simple woman) and Gabriel seem to fit better with the bed of flowers and the nature-like background.
+Mary hesitantly raises her left hand to greet the angel.
+The landscape in the back shows mountains, a sea, and cypresses, all typical elements present in the paintings of Leonardo da Vinci.
+All perspectives – height, width, and depth – converge on Mary, making her the center of attention.
+Interestingly, the desk of Mary and the palace-like building seem somewhat out of place in this setting, and the figures of Mary (who is usually described as a simple woman) and Gabriel seem to fit better with the bed of flowers and the nature-like background.

 Backstory: This painting has been in the Uffizi since 1867.
-There has been and still is quite some discussion on who painted this work.
+There has been a constant debate on who painted this work.
 The consensus is now that this painting was created in the workshop of Andrea del Verrocchio.
 A popular explanation is that the painting was started by Andrea del Verrocchio, who left a note to his pupil Leonardo da Vinci to finish the painting.
 This painting is now considered by many to be Leonardo’s first major work, as he made the background, the wings of the angel, and the finishing touches to the painting.
 The painting is based on Luke 1: 26-38, where the Archangel Gabriel foretells the birth of Jesus to Mary.

-Symbolism: The angel holds a Madonna lily in his left hand which represents the purity of Mary and is also the symbol of the city of Florence.
+Symbolism: The angel holds a Madonna lily in his left hand.
+This lily represents the purity of Mary and is also the symbol of the city of Florence.
+Mary can be identified by her dress which is largely blue.
 The enclosed garden in which Gabriel is kneeling is a symbol of Mary’s virginity.
-Mary can be recognized by her dress which is largely blue.
 The marble desk or sarcophagus in the middle has been painted after the tomb of Piero and Giovanni de’ Medici which was carved by Verrocchio.

 Who is Mary?
-The Virgin Mary has been the major subject in Christian art and was already highly respected in the Roman culture.
-Mary represents four Roman Catholic dogmas, which are at the basis of Catholicism: Perpetual Virginity (when she gave birth to Jesus), Mother of God, Immaculate Conception (that Mary was already without sins in the womb of her mother), and the Assumption into Heaven at the end of her life.
+The Virgin Mary has been the most popular subject in Christian art.
+She represents four Roman Catholic dogmas, which are at the basis of Catholicism: Perpetual Virginity (when she gave birth to Jesus), Mother of God, Immaculate Conception (Mary was already without sins in the womb of her mother), and the Assumption into Heaven at the end of her life.

 Why the Annunciation?
 The ‘Annunciation’ has already been the subject of art since the fourth century.
 It has been a very popular theme in Florentine art.
 It shows the moment that the Archangel Gabriel tells the Virgin Mary that she will give birth to the Son of God.

 Who is Leonardo da Vinci?
 Leonardo da Vinci (1452-1519) was an architect, astronomer, engineer, inventor, mathematician, musician, painter, writer, and much more.
-Leonardo da Vinci is known to be one of the biggest multi-talented people that the world has ever seen.
+He is known to be one of the biggest multi-talents the world has ever seen.
 The fact that he studied science and nature extensively helped him in his artwork.
 He has produced a large number of sketches in which he practiced to draw specific human features, such as hand gestures, facial expressions, bone structures, and other anatomical features.
 Some of his most famous paintings include the Mona Lisa in the Louvre and the Virgin of the Rocks of which one version is in the Louvre and another version in the National Gallery in London.

 Fun facts: The wings of the Archangel Gabriel are painted by Leonardo da Vinci and are most likely copied from a bird in flight.
 However, if you look carefully, these wings have been extended later on by another unknown artist.
-People also have noticed some rookie mistakes in this painting, indicating that the young Leonardo was still mastering the tricks of perspective.
-For example, look at the right hand of Mary, which is resting on the reading desk.
-The reading desk is closer to the viewer than Mary.
+People have also noticed some rookie mistakes in this painting, indicating that the young Leonardo was still mastering the tricks of perspective.
+For example, look at the right hand of Mary, which rests on the reading desk.
+The desk is closer to the viewer than Mary.
 However, that makes it strange that Mary’s right hand is on the left side of the reading desk.
 In other words, her right hand is too close to the viewer compared to the rest of her body.